shreyash1505/RideSharing/README.md

 ### About the Project
  - There are many advantages of having ridesharing service in place including monetary savings to the customers, increased revenue to the company and being eco-friendly with more number of customers opting for this service than to take a personal vehicle.
- - However, the riders have rarely questioned about the quality of the rides that they have taken or they are about to take and neither did these companies have made a system available to the users which considers the preferences of their riders.<br>
+ - However, the riders have rarely questioned about the quality of the rides that they have taken or they are about to take and neither did these companies have made a system available to the users which considers the preferences of their riders.
  - Through this project we are trying to address that lacking concept of giving importance to **rider's social preferences** by proposing a model which allows riders to specify their expectation and characteristics about fellow riders with whom he/she shares a ride.
 We believe this will enhance the user experience and will encourage them to choose ride sharing more often.
  - Final report is made available for more details.